MoonPoet/xaprb-src/content/blog/2014/introductions-recommendations.md

 strong representation that we were interesting to investors.
 His introductions were very helpful.

-Later I hired one of his employees -- someone who lived practically next door to me, whose wife had a close relationship with my wife.
+Later I hired one of his employees---someone who lived practically next door to me, whose wife had a close relationship with my wife.
 The last thing I wanted to do was burn any bridges for him; what if he got a better counter-offer, or decided at the last minute not to join?
 So although I normally would have said